kantuni/missing-semester/lecture2.md

 > - Files are ordered by recency
 > - Output is colorized
 >
-> A sample output would look like this
+> A sample output would look like this:

 ```
  -rw-r--r--   1 user group 1.1M Jan 14 09:53 baz